Epic Fail: Emulators can tolerate polynomially many edge faults for free: Main Size Analysis (assuming dispersion)

 We now want to prove a counting lemma for our SCUM $k$-paths.
 The first technical step is to classify the edges $e \in E(H)$ into \emph{core edges} and \emph{non-core edges}.
 At the moment an edge $e \in E(H)$ is added to $H$, we consider the induced subgraph $H_e \subseteq H$ obtained by iteratively deleting any remaining nodes of degree $\le d/4$.
 If $e$ survives in $H_e$, then it is a \emph{core edge}, otherwise it is a \emph{non-core edge}.
 We have: \begin{claim} At least half the edges of $H$ are core edges. \end{claim} \begin{proof} Let $H_{nc}$ be the subgraph that contains exactly the non-core edges of $H$.
 Notice that, by definition of non-core edges, if we iteratively delete nodes in $H_{nc}$ of degree $\le d/4$ then every edge will eventually be deleted from $H_{nc}$.
 By unioning over the $n$ nodes in $H_{nc}$, we delete at most $n \cdot d/4 \le |E(H)|/2$ edges in this process.
 Thus, $\le |E(H)|/2$ of the edges in $H$ are non-core edges, and the claim follows. \end{proof}

 \begin{lemma} [SCUM $k$-path Counting Lemma] There are $n \cdot \Omega(d)^k$ SCUM $k$-paths in $H$. \end{lemma} \begin{proof} We may generate a SCUM $k$-path $\pi$ as follows: \begin{itemize} \item Choose a core edge $e_m = (u, v)$ to act as the middle edge of $\pi$.
-Using Claim \ref{clm:halfcore}, there are $\Omega(nd)$ choices.
+Since $\pi$ will be a $k$-path and $k$ is odd, this means that $m = (k+1)/2$.
+Using Claim \ref{clm:halfcore}, there are $\Omega(nd)$ choices for $e_m$.
 Let $H_{e_m} \subseteq H$ be the subgraph witnessing that $e_m$ is a core edge: that is, consider the subgraph of $H$ that contains only $e_m$ and preceding edges in the ordering, and then $H_{e_m}$ is the induced subgraph obtained by iteratively deleting nodes of degree $\le d/4$.